When configuring your firewall to allow Box as a trusted source, please use the steps outlined below:

-- Proxy server with NTLMv1 or NTLMv2 authentication
+- Windows apps support NTLMv1 or NTLMv2 authentication

 Testing Connectivity to Box Domains

-You can test if your browser is able to connect to various Box domains by going to our Connectivity Testing page.
-Each test image is hosted on a different Box domain.
+To test whether your browser can connect to various Box domains, go to our Connectivity Testing page.
+Each test image is hosted on a different Box URL.